yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

 **Create an account with github: To create an account in github, see [GitHub Account](https://github.com)**

-open your terminal.
-Change to the directory where you wish to clone the repository.
-Clone the Project on `Github` by running this command:
+Open your terminal, navigate to the directory where you want to clone the repository.
+Clone the project from `GitHub` by running this command:

 ```python
 git clone https://github.com/yunika-giles/init-app.git